Connect with others who understand.

 • Steroids to help with skin inflammation

-• Immunosuppressors/immunomodulators to prevent the immune system from attacking the skin
+• Immunosuppressors or immunomodulators to calm the immune system

-• Antimalarials to protect against skin rashes and the effects of UV light
+• Antimalarials to help prevent rashes and reduce sensitivity to light

-• Other medications, such as certain antibiotics or retinoid medication
+• Other treatments, such as certain antibiotics or retinoids (vitamin A-based medications)

-Many MyLupusTeam members have found home remedies that help provide some relief from facial rashes and warmth or burning sensations in the face.
+Many MyLupusTeam members describe finding relief from facial rashes or flushing with home remedies.
 One member shared, “I get a wash rag, put ice in it, and put it on my face.
 It helps.
 Sometimes, I sleep with it on my face.”

-Another member wrote, “I bought this ointment called Proscea.
-It’s over-the-counter … and let me say it's the best thing I’ve used.
-I put it on twice a day and I am happy with a clear face.”
+Another member wrote, “I bought this ointment called Prosacea.
+It’s over the counter … and let me say, it’s the best thing I’ve used.
+I put it on twice a day, and I am happy with a clear face.”

-Some members have found that natural remedies like witch hazel or products with tea tree oil have helped their facial rashes.
+Some members have found relief using natural remedies like witch hazel or products with tea tree oil.

 Talk With Others Who Understand